ianepperson/telnetsrvlib/README.rst

 Telnet server using gevent or threading.

 Copied from http://pytelnetsrvlib.sourceforge.net/
-and modified to support gevent.
+and modified to support gevent, better input handling, clean asynchronous messages and much more.
 Licensed under the LGPL, as per the SourceForge notes.

 This library allows you to easily create a Telnet server, powered by your Python code.